Scott Lively: Lawsuit by Sexual Minorities Uganda v Scott Lively

 On March 14, 2012, the Center for Constitutional Rights filed a federal lawsuit against Lively on behalf of a gay rights group, Sexual Minorities Uganda, under the Alien Tort Statute.
-The lawsuit accused Lively of violating international law by conspiring to persecute the Ugandan LGBT community.
-This first-of-its-kind lawsuit alleged that Lively's actions over the previous decade, in collaboration with some Ugandan government officials and Ugandan religious leaders, were responsible for depriving LGBT Ugandans of their fundamental human rights based solely on their identity; the lawsuit alleged that this fell under the definition of persecution under international law and was a crime against humanity.
+The lawsuit accused Lively of violating international law by conspiring to persecute the Ugandan LGBTQ community.
+This first-of-its-kind lawsuit alleged that Lively's actions over the previous decade, in collaboration with some Ugandan government officials and Ugandan religious leaders, were responsible for depriving LGBTQ Ugandans of their fundamental human rights based solely on their identity; the lawsuit alleged that this fell under the definition of persecution under international law and was a crime against humanity.
 Lively was to answer the allegations under the Crime Against Humanity of Persecution.
-He has portrayed the Ugandan LGBT movement as "pedophilic" and "genocidal" and linked it "to the Nazis and Rwandan murderers".
+He has portrayed the Ugandan LGBTQ movement as "pedophilic" and "genocidal" and linked it "to the Nazis and Rwandan murderers".
 Regarding the allegations of violating international law, he said, "That's about as ridiculous as it gets.
 I've never done anything in Uganda except preach the Gospel and speak my opinion about the homosexual issue."

 Pam Spees, a staff attorney for the Center for Constitutional Rights, said, "This is not just based on his speech.
 It's based on his conduct.
 Belief is one thing, but actively trying to harm and deprive other people of their rights is the definition of persecution."

-On August 14, 2013, an American federal judge ruled that the case against Scott Lively, by the Center for Constitutional Rights (CCR) on behalf of Sexual Minorities Uganda (SMUG), a Uganda-based coalition of LGBT rights and advocacy groups, could move forward.
+On August 14, 2013, an American federal judge ruled that the case against Scott Lively, by the Center for Constitutional Rights (CCR) on behalf of Sexual Minorities Uganda (SMUG), a Uganda-based coalition of LGBTQ rights and advocacy groups, could move forward.
 U.S. District Court Judge Michael Ponsor rejected the defendant's jurisdictional claims to dismiss the case, ruling that the plaintiffs were on solid ground under international and federal law and that First Amendment arguments were "premature".

 In December 2014, the First Circuit Court of Appeals rejected another petition to dismiss the case.

 In the summer of 2016 the case continued and a summary judgement hearing before Judge Ponsor was scheduled for September 14, 2016 in Springfield, Massachusetts.

 In June 2017, Ponsor dismissed the case due to lack of jurisdiction, citing the 2013 U.S. Supreme Court decision in Kiobel v.
 Royal Dutch Petroleum Co.